khakhalin/notes/keywords/spark.md

 * `df.write.parquet('filename')` - subj

 Generally, all transformatoins on a dataframe are **lazy**: they are accumulated as an execution plan (DAG), and are NOT executed eagerly until an input-output **action** is called (a point when the calculation can no longer be postponed).
 It also means that, unlike for [[pandas]], for Spark it does matter which type of an action you trigger, as for some of the checks you don't need to calculate the entire dataframe, and that may help to save on resources.
 Examples of actions:
-* `.collect()` - tries to load the entire dataframe (the result of all transformations, if any) into memory, as a list.
+* `.collect()` - tries to load the entire dataframe (the result of all transformations, if any) into memory, as a list ❗.
 If it doesn't fit to memory, you get an overflow.
 * `.toPandas()` - does the same, but transforms it to Pandas.
 * `.save.parquet()` - the meaning is obvious; calculates the entire dataframe (and in fact is one of the simplest way to force calculation of the entire datafame)
 * `limit(7)` - a DF of (first? random?)
 7 rows.
 Goes well with `toPandas()` to peek inside in notebooks.
 The important thing here is that it does NOT calculate the entire dataframe, if it is possible to avoid it.